Diameter: 29.8 cm

 Share this object

-Hanging bowl from the ship burial at Sutton Hoo
+Hanging bowl from the Sutton Hoo ship burial

 From Mound 1, Sutton Hoo, Suffolk, England

-This once magnificent bronze hanging bowl is the largest of three found in 1939 in a richly furnished ship burial.
-The burial is the most lavishly equipped tomb surviving from the early middle ages.
-This bowl is an import from British peoples living beyond the Anglo-Saxon heartlands and was perhaps acquired as tribute or through a marriage alliance.
-Its discovery among other exotic imports of silver and bronze confirms that it was highly valued.
-The bowl was in Anglo-Saxon hands for some time because it was repaired using silver patches decorated in the local Anglo-Saxon style.
+This magnificent copper alloy hanging bowl is the largest of three found in the Sutton Hoo ship burial.
+It is an import from British peoples living beyond the Anglo-Saxon heartlands and was perhaps acquired as tribute or through a marriage alliance.
+Its discovery among other exotic imports confirms that it was highly valued.
+The bowl was in Anglo-Saxon hands for some time before it was buried, because it was repaired using silver patches decorated in with Anglo-Saxon style animals (‘Style II’).

 Hanging bowls were designed to be hung by hooked mounts from three or four rings fixed to the rim.
-Here the thin sheet bowl has elaborately ornamented and inlaid hook-mounts, with extra ornamental square mounts in between.
-There is a disc under the base and inside, uniquely, a free standing bronze fish that could rotate.
-Three colours of enamel were used: red, blue and pale green.
-Other glass was inlaid: some blue rods and bright patterns of millefiori.
-The curving lines and abstract patterns are typical of medieval Celtic art from Britain and Ireland and it has been argued that this bowl was made in Ireland.
+This bowl, made of thin copper alloy sheet, has elaborately ornamented and inlaid hook-mounts, with extra ornamental square mounts in between.
+There is a further disc-shaped mount under the base and inside, uniquely, a free-standing copper alloy fish that could rotate.
+The mounts are decorated with red, blue and pale green enamel and brightly patterned millefiori glass.
+The curving lines and abstract patterns are typical of early medieval Celtic art from Britain and Ireland and it has been argued that this bowl was made in Ireland.

-The silvery (tinned) trout swimming inside is a clue to the bowl's original use.
-It may have held water for hand washing after a feast, or perhaps something stronger for drinking.
+The silvery (tinned) fish ‘swimming’ inside is a clue to the bowl’s original use.
+It may have held water for hand-washing after a feast, or perhaps something stronger for drinking.

 Google Cultural Institute